-But of all the festivals beside Pentecost, Tabernacles is the one I'm paying most attention to.
+But of all the festivals, maybe beside Pentecost, Tabernacles is the one I'm paying most attention to.
 It's the only one not yet fulfilled, and the last one on the list.
 Of course, the Day of Atonement is not completed yet.
 These days each year all deal with an important aspect of the Father and Son in their work to save us.
 Even "keeping" the Sabbath each week does not "save us."

-There are folk who get caught up in a lot of minutiae and nitpicky details, endless debate about how to calculate the timing, and all that.
+There are folk who get caught up in a lot of minutiae and nitpicky details, exact timing, and all that.
 We can make the weekly Sabbath a burden if we're not careful.
-But for me the greatest blessing is the gathering together, to fellowship, study, share, and encourage one another while receiving a special gift of the Spirit of Christ.
+But for me the greatest blessing is having the opportunity to gather together a couple times a year and study, share, fellowship-perfect opportunity for regular camp meetings.

-The spring appointments focus on the sacrifice of the Father, the death and resurrection of His Son, features the Lord's Supper with unleavened bread and unfermented grape juice, and the ordinance of foot washing all symbols of His victory over sin; and the ones in the fall emphasize Christ's cleansing intercession in the Most Holy Place, the promise of the latter rain, and His return to harvest this earth in the glory of His Father, twice a year, six months apart is really quite a nice arrangement.
+A camp meeting in the Spring focusing on the sacrifice of the Father, the death and resurrection of His Son, featuring the Lord's Supper with unleavened bread and unfermented grape juice, and the ordinance of foot washing all symbols of His victory over sin; and one in the Fall emphasizing Christ's cleansing intercession in the most holy place, the promise of the latter rain, and His return to harvest this earth in the glory of His Father, twice a year, six months apart is really quite a nice arrangement.

-Special thanks to David Barron, and Linda Allevato for their valuable contributions in updating and correcting this edition.
+Special thanks to Adrian Ebens and David Barron for their valuable contributions in updating this edition.